wecox2020/KDTrees/README.md

    `PRQuadWhiteNode` for your own purposes (such as debugging), if you want to.
 Remember: you should **not** alter the **existing** code base in **any** way, but **adding your own functionality** is **always** fine.
-The submit server unit test suites only care about what they can call, and what they can call is the `public` methods we need you to implement.
+The grading server unit test suites only care about what they can call, and what they can call is the `public` methods we need you to implement.